visit-dav/visit/src/doc/python_scripting/functions.rst

 return type : string
-    Both functions return a string object containing the name of a color table.
+    Returns a string object containing the name of a color table.

 **Description:**